-Solar cells are long lasting sources of energy which can be used almost anywhere.
+Solar cells are long-lasting sources of energy which can be used almost anywhere.
 They are particularly useful where there is no national grid and also where there are no people such as remote site water pumping or in space.
-Fig. 1 shows the one of the photovoltaic array.